ImRajatAgrawal/Distance-vector-routing-vs-link-state-routing/README.md

 ## Problem Definition :

-write a program which will differentiate between distance vector routing and link state routing protocol .consider 'n' number of nodes/routers in a network.Make sure that the number of links are greater than n.Randomly initialize weigths for each link.
-For any source and destination find the shortest path chosen by DVR nad LSR.
+A program which will differentiate between distance vector routing and link state routing protocol . considering 'n' number of nodes/routers in a network.
+Making  sure that the number of links are greater than n.Randomly initializing weigths for each link.
+For any source and destination finding the shortest path chosen by DVR and LSR.

 ## DESCRIPTION :